ajefweiss/HelioSat/README.md

 HelioSat
 ========

 A simple and small python package for handling and processing heliospheric satellite data.
+The current primary features are automatic data downloading & crude processing for DSCOVR, MES, PSP, STA, STB, VEX and WIND (plus BEPI and SOLO once data products are publicly available).
+Furthermore all related SPICE kernels are downloaded automatically.

 Installation
 ------------